geodynamics/pylith/docs/user/examples/magma-2d/common-information.md

 The `pylithapp.metadata` section specifies metadata common to all simulations in the directory.
 We control the verbosity of the output written to stdout using `journal.info`.
-We set the parameters for importing the finite-element mesh in `pylithapp.mesh_generator`.
+We set the parameters for importing the finite-element mesh from Gmsh in `pylithapp.mesh_generator`.

 ## Physics